ASALOGAN/November-Daily-Coding-Challenges/README.md

-│   ├── solution-1.js        # Solution to the Find the Index of the First Occurrence in a String problem (in JavaScript) │   ├── solution-1.py        # Solution to the Find the Index of the First Occurrence in a String problem (in Python) │   ├── notes.md             # Notes and explanation of the approach and learnings ├── README.md
+│   ├── solution-1.js        # Solution to the Find the Index of the First Occurrence in a String problem (in JavaScript) │   ├── solution-1.py        # Solution to the Find the Index of the First Occurrence in a String problem (in Python) │   ├── notes.md             # Notes and explanation of the approach and learnings ├── Day 27 15-11-24
+│   ├── problem-1.md         # Description of the Power of Three problem
+│   ├── solution-1.js        # Solution to the Power of Three problem (in JavaScript)
+│   ├── solution-1.py        # Solution to the Power of Three problem (in Python)
+│   ├── notes.md             # Notes and explanation of the approach and learnings
+├── README.md
 ```